Myanmar civil war (2021–present): Central Myanmar

-The Dry Zone historical heartland of Myanmar had rarely seen armed violence in the modern conflict in Myanmar since 1948 as a predominantly Buddhist and Bamar farming region.
+The Dry Zone, the historical heartland of Myanmar, had rarely seen armed violence in the modern conflict in Myanmar since 1948 as a predominantly Buddhist and Bamar farming region.
 The fighting in the Anya theater of Central Myanmar starting in 2021 changed this trajectory.
-Without the presence of EAOs, the Bamar PDF groups are characterized as local cells acting autonomously towards simple and directed towards the 2021 coup.
+Without the presence of EAOs, the Bamar PDF groups are characterized as local cells acting autonomously towards simple goals and directed towards the 2021 coup.
 In the 2021–2022 dry season, the PDFs began to work more closely together and coordinate towards larger goals.
 In early 2022, resistance forces were fighting in Monywa, the capital of Sagaing Region.
 Resistance attacks on the SAC saw the SAC retaliate on civilians Targeted personnel attacks increased, killing various SAC personnel and destroying equipment.
 The PDF also suffered losses, with 12 fighters killed in a battle in Khin-U Township.
 Many cities saw violent clashes during 2022's Union Day.
 Mandalay also saw fighting, with casualties on both sides.

 Northern Myanmar

 Throughout the 2021–2022 dry season, various groups in Northern Myanmar carried out ambushes against military outposts and convoys.
 The Kachin Independence Army (KIA) and the PDF attacked convoys in Mohnyin and Hpakant townships.
 In October, they also partially shut down gold mining operations run by SAC allies.
 After an ambush near Shwegu, the Tatmadaw responded with airstrikes and ground attacks against KIA bases in Hpakant and Mohnyin Townships.
 In early February, the KIA assaulted several military bases in Kachin and Shan States, reportedly burning one in Hpakant Township down.
-The SAC responded by increasing airstrikes and send reinforcements to the area.
+The SAC responded by increasing airstrikes and sending reinforcements to the area.

 The Chinland Defense Force (CDF) and the Chin National Army (CNA) raided and ambushed outposts and convoys in Matupi and Mindat Townships.
 In December, the Tatmadaw recaptured the town of Thantlang from the CDF in an offensive that destroyed over a quarter of the town's buildings.

 On 14 January 2022, units of the CNA moved into Senam village, south of Tamu, in neighboring Sagaing Region to attack a base run by the Indian-based People's Liberation Army of Manipur.
 After several hours of fighting, between 10 and 20 Manipuri rebels and 1 CNA fighter were killed.